 Sick leave entitlements

-Most employees are entitled to 10 days’ sick leave a year depending on how long they’ve worked for the same employer, and their entitlement date.
+Most employees are entitled to 10 days’ sick leave a year.
+It depends on how long they have worked for the same employer, and their entitlement date.

 In some situations, employees may be required to have a medical examination or be suspended from the workplace.